Clinical Professor Emeritus

-Jane Aronson Kretzschmar, Clinical Professor, currently serves as the Assistant Dean for Master’s Programs after serving as Director of Field Education for both graduate and undergraduate field for over 10 years.
-She joined the clinical faculty of The University of Texas at Austin School of Social Work in 1989.
+Jane Aronson Kretzschmar currently serves as a Clinical Professor, after serving as the Assistant Dean for Master’s Programs for 13 years and as Director of Field Education for both graduate and undergraduate field for over 10 years.
+She joined the clinical faculty of The University of Texas at Austin Steve Hicks School of Social Work in 1989.

 Professor Kretzschmar was born and raised in Pittsburgh, Pennsylvania.
 She has both undergraduate and graduate degrees from the University of Michigan in Ann Arbor.
 Professor Kretzschmar held several different positions before joining The University of Texas at Austin.
 She was Director of Social Services for the Jewish Federation of Austin, a private non-profit organization; Employee Assistance Program Specialist and Alcohol Program Coordinator for the Family Service Agency of Princeton, New Jersey; and Assistant Coordinator for the University of Michigan Faculty and Staff Assistance Program.

-Professor Kretzschmar currently teaches a graduate direct practice field immersion elective.
-She has also taught practice courses and integrative seminars to both graduate and undergraduate students in field, served as a faculty liaison to those students, and taught an undergraduate alcoholism and drug abuse elective.
+Professor Kretzschmar has taught a graduate direct practice field immersion elective as well as practice courses and integrative seminars to both graduate and undergraduate students in field, served as a faculty liaison to those students, and taught an undergraduate alcoholism and drug abuse elective.
 Her professional interests are in the areas of Gatekeeping in Social Work Education, Field Education, and Employee Assistance Programs.

-Professor Kretzschmar and her husband, Peter, have twin daughters who are currently working in Dallas and New York.
+Professor Kretzschmar and her husband, Peter, have twin daughters who are currently working in Dallas and Los Angeles.

 Curriculum Vitae (PDF)

 Gatekeeping in social work education, field education, school social work, social work values and ethics, individual and family counseling, employee assistance programs.

 - M.S.W., University of Michigan

 Social Work Building (SSW)Email:email@example.com